 - (a) This category includes investments in hedge funds that invest in both long and short investments primarily in U.S. common stocks.
 Management of the hedge funds has the ability to shift its investment positions to different market segments (value/growth), market capitalization (small/large cap) and net long/short exposure as agreed to in the subscription documents of such hedge funds.
 Investments in this category can be redeemed at any time subject to the redemption notice period of each respective hedge fund.
 This category of hedge funds held no investments in side pockets. - (b) This category includes investments in hedge funds that invest in equities and fixed income to profit from economic, political and government driven events.
-At December 31, 2019 and 2018, this category held 5.69% and 5.21%, respectively, of assets in side pockets. - (c) This category includes investments in hedge funds that pursue multiple strategies to diversify risks and reduce volatility.
+At December 31, 2020 and 2019, this category held 5.78% and 5.69%, respectively, of assets in side pockets. - (c) This category includes investments in hedge funds that pursue multiple strategies to diversify risks and reduce volatility.
 These multiple strategy hedge funds invest in common stock, fixed income securities, convertibles, distressed debt, merger arbitrage, macro and real estate securities.
-At December 31, 2019 and 2018, this category held 0.12% and 0.59%, respectively, of assets in side pockets.
-At December 31, 2019 and 2018, 53.05% and 68.44%, respectively, of the assets in this category are locked up. - (d) This category includes investments in hedge funds that involve taking simultaneous long and short positions in closely related markets in both equities and fixed income instruments.
+At December 31, 2020 and 2019, this category held 0.01% and 0.12%, respectively, of assets in side pockets.
+At December 31, 2020 and 2019, 10.76% and 53.05%, respectively, of the assets in this category are locked up. - (d) This category includes investments in hedge funds that involve taking simultaneous long and short positions in closely related markets in both equities and fixed income instruments.
 This category of hedge funds has no investments held in side pockets. - (e) This category is designed to take advantage of a specific and/or timely investment opportunity due to a market dislocation or similar event.
-At December 31, 2019 and 2018, 0% and 1.75%, respectively, of the assets in this category were locked up.
+At December 31, 2020 and 2019, none of the assets in this category were locked up.
 It is estimated that the assets will be realized over the next three to five years. - (f) This category generally refers to strategies that are more directional in nature, although they can shift opportunistically between having a directional bias and a non-directional bias.
 This category of hedge funds has no investments held in side pockets. - (g) This category includes real estate funds that invest in the U.S., Europe and Asia.
-The fair values of the investments in this category have been estimated using the net asset value of the MPT's ownership interest in partners' capital.
+The fair values of the investments in this category have been estimated using the NAV of the MPT's ownership interest in partners' capital.
 These investments cannot be redeemed.
 Distributions from these funds will be received as the underlying investments of the funds are liquidated.
-It is estimated that the assets of the funds will be liquidated over the next five to ten years.
+It is estimated that the assets of the funds will be liquidated over the next ten years.